yassouali/fast.ai_notes/parctical_DL/lecture2.md

 * start with a small learning rate and calculate the loss;
 * gradually start increasing the learning rate and each time, calculate the loss;
 * once the loss starts to shoot up again, it is time to stop;
-* we select the highest learning rate you can find, where the loss is still crearly improving (steepest decrease of the loss).
+* we select the highest learning rate we can find, where the loss is still crearly improving (steepest decrease of the loss).

 <p align="center"> <img src="../figures/lr_finder.png" width="500"> </p>